swapnil-up/threeJS-practise/threeJS project 2 - FreeCodeCamp.md

 We also use a directional light this time so that it mimics the sun a lil.
 Of course change the default set positions to your liking.
 All of these lights (of the sun and the cities) are added to a single group so that they can work together.

 We added lights for the different cities too.
-While doing this we gotta turn on additive blending to make the different parts work together.
+While doing this we gotta turn on additive blending to make the different parts work together. you set the position in a new by position.set(1,1,1)

+ For making the city lights show up even during darkness, gotta make it a meshBasicMaterial, so that it is unaffected by any other light sources.
+That's why the basic material is useful.
+Ooh this could be a good card, paste the code then ask why the light didn't show on shadowed side.

-We also added clouds on top of this and raised the scalar just a bit instead of letting it sit flat.
+We also added clouds on top of this and raised the scalar just a bit instead of letting it sit flat. do that by scale.setscalar(1.004)

 Finally added a lil glow to the whole earth to simulate the atmospheric glow. set scalar a lil higher.
+Now going to add the fresnel shader on top.

 It's cool how we can move the clouds a lil faster to show how it passes over the cities across earth.